TheRealNin/ns2-rebirth/rebirth.md

 * * Advanced Metabolize is now Shadow Dance: You will automatically regenerate health when you are not visible to your enemies.
 * * Stab is now Acid Rocket: A 55 structural damage projectile with a small AOE.
 Requires biomass 6 (not 7, like stab)
 * Whips now have knockback.
+* Increased whip supply cost to 15 from 5
 * Gorge Hydras have been reworked.
 They now autobuild, cost 1 res, have very little health, but attack very quickly.
 * Gorge Webs now prevent lerks from gliding or flapping for 4 seconds.
 If this happens to you, it will be the longest 4 seconds of your life.
 * Skulks will spawn with their previous upgrades